thecreativeepjh/Self-Teaching/README.md

     <div >
         <h3>Fun Facts</h3>
         <ul>
             <li>27.4% of software developers claim to be self-taught.
 Coding is one of the most popular things to learn by yourself.
-Even the Guy making this was self taught in programing.</li>
+Even the guy making this was self taught in programing.</li>
             <li></li>
         </ul>
     </div>